ialekseev/CV/README.md

 ![Igor Alekseev](https://avatars0.githubusercontent.com/u/3104258?v=3&s=150 "Igor Alekseev")
 [ialekseev.com](http://ialekseev.com), [GitHub](https://github.com/ialekseev), [StackOverflow](http://stackoverflow.com/users/4120091/ialekseev), [CodeProject](http://www.codeproject.com/Members/Alekseev-Igor)

-__Technical lead__ with 8 years of experience in variety of development and leading roles with expertise in different stacks and areas of software engineering.
+__Technical lead__ with 8+ years of experience in variety of development and leading roles with expertise in different stacks and areas of software engineering.

 I am able to build an optimal development/delivery pipeline of a project following best practices available in particular environment.
 Requirements go a long road from idea to implementation, therefore it's really important to build right technical process to reduce risks and increase quality of a product, in order to make clients happy.
 That's what I am good at, that's what I enjoy doing most.
 More challenges, the better for me!

 __General skills:__
  * Experienced in applying different software development methodologies in practice: Scrum, XP, Kanban;
+ * Active Continuous Integration/Delivery practitioner;
  * Active TDD practitioner;
- * Active Continious integration/delivery practitioner;
  * Experienced in providing technical mentoring  and conducting technical interviews;
  * Experienced in managing small teams (3-5 members);
  * Experienced in incremental renovation of complex legacy code bases using modern instruments;